 How to Dehydrate Chipotle Peppers in Adobo Sauce

 All you need to dehydrate chipotle peppers in adobo sauce is a good quality food dehydrator.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Supplies Needed to Dehydrate Chipotle Peppers in Adobo Sauce

-• Removable fruit roll sheet inserts for the dehydrator trays
+- Removable fruit roll sheet inserts, one for each dehydrator tray

 So let’s get started and dehydrate chipotle peppers in adobo sauce.

 Step 1.
-Process the Chipotle Peppers in Adobo Sauce for Dehydrating
+Process to Dehydrate Chipotle Peppers in Adobo Sauce

 There isn’t much to do in the way of processing canned chipotle peppers in adobo sauce for dehydration.
 Simply pop the can top and scoop out the chipotle peppers and sauce onto your cutting board.
 Note chipotle peppers will likely permanently stain your cutting board, so choose wisely.